 In addition to the General Education Program, all CLAS students must fulfill the requirements for a major to qualify for a bachelor's degree.
+(Requirements for each major are found beginning on p.
+82 in the catalog and on the AU website.)

 A major provides students with an opportunity to delve deeply into the study of a particular subject, developing expertise and critical thinking through sustained and advanced work.
 At least half of a student's course work toward the major must be completed at Alfred University.
-Transfer credits toward the major are approved by the appropriate Chair or Director, in consultation with program faculty.
+Transfer credits toward the major are approved by the appropriate chair or director, in consultation with program faculty.